ndhorton/rb130/rb139/questions1.md

 end  # clears screen first, then outputs "> hi there"
 ```

+Execution begins on line 8, where we invoke the `say` method with the string `"hi there"` passed as argument; we pass a `do...end` block, defined on lines 8-10, to the `say` invocation.

+The `say` method is defined on lines 2-5 with one parameter `words`, which on this invocation is assigned the string `"hi there"`.

+Within the body of the definition, the `Kernel#block_given?` method is used as an `if` condition; if a block has been passed to the method, we `yield` to it.
+Since we passed a block, execution jumps to the block defined on lines 8-10.

+Within the block definition body, on line 9, we pass the string `'clear'` to the `Kernel#system` method.
+The `Kernel#system` method issues the `clear` command to the shell, which clears the terminal screen, returning `true` (assuming the command was successful).
+This is the last evaluated expression in the block and so forms the return value.

+Back in the method definition, on line 4, we concatenate `words` to the string `"> "` and passed the new string so formed to the `Kernel#puts` method, which outputs it to the screen: `"> hi there"`. `puts` returns `nil` as always, and since this is the last expression in the method definition, the `say` invocation also returns `nil`.

 14. What is the entity on lines 1-6, and what role does its author occupy?
 What is the entity on lines 8-9 and what role does its author occupy?
 Describe the flow of execution.